Canon 200D vs Olympus E-3

 Body comparison: Canon 200D vs Olympus E-3

 The physical size and weight of the Canon 200D and the Olympus E-3 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 200D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-3 is considerably larger (45 percent) than the Canon 200D.
 Moreover, the E-3 is substantially heavier (93 percent) than the 200D.
 It is noteworthy in this context that the E-3 is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (200D) and the Four Thirds Lens Catalog (E-3).

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.